CTF-Citadel/challenges/happy_ending/README.md

 ## Task
 ```
-Can you help me find his location.
+Can you help me find the location/region of the 2 images.
 ```

 ## Flag Format
 ```
-TH{Leak}
+Flag:{Hint1_Hint2}
 All the words are in lowercase except the first letter.
 ```